gylu/d_coding_challenge/README.md

 * Output a unique sequence that contains each of the given input strings as a substring.
 Given the following inputs:
   * Total file size < 50 sequences
   * Each sequence <= 10000chars
-  * Some sequences will overlap with others for more than half their length
   * There exists a unique way to reconstruct the entire chromosome from these reads by gluing together pairs of reads that overlap by more than half their length
   * No guarentee that adjacent entries in the input file will have overlaps
   * Sequences are different lengths
 * Assumptions:
   * No two sequences will erroneously overlap with a third sequence.
 For example, the following is assumed to not ever happen: aabb, bbc, bbd (bbc and bbd are in contention)
   * All subsequences in the input file will get used